apache/mxnet/cpp-package/example/README.md

 ## Building C++ examples

 The examples in this folder demonstrate the **training** workflow.
 The **inference workflow** related examples can be found in [inference](<https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/inference>) folder.
-Please build the MXNet C++ Package as explained in the [README](<https://github.com/apache/incubator-mxnet/tree/master/cpp-package#building-c-package>) File before building these examples manually.
+Please build the MXNet C++ Package as explained in the [README](<https://github.com/apache/incubator-mxnet/tree/master/cpp-package#building-c-package>) File.
 The examples in this folder are built while building the MXNet library and cpp-package from source.
-However, they can be built manually as follows

-From cpp-package/examples directory

--  Build all examples in release mode: **make all**
--  Build all examples in debug mode: **make debug**

-By default, the examples are built to be run on GPU.
-To build examples to run on CPU:

--  Release: **make all MXNET\_USE\_CPU=1**
--  Debug: **make debug MXNET\_USE\_CPU=1**
+You can get the executable files by just copying them from ```incubator-mxnet/build/cpp-package/example```

 The examples that are built to be run on GPU may not work on the non-GPU machines.
-The makefile will also download the necessary data files and store in a data folder.
-(The download will take couple of minutes, but will be done only once on a fresh installation.)

 ## Examples demonstrating training workflow

 This directory contains following examples.
 In order to run the examples, ensure that the path to the MXNet shared library is added to the OS specific environment variable viz. **LD\_LIBRARY\_PATH** for Linux, Mac and Ubuntu OS and **PATH** for Windows OS.
-For example `export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/home/ubuntu/incubator-mxnet/lib` on ubuntu using gpu.
+For example `export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/home/ubuntu/incubator-mxnet/build` on ubuntu using gpu.

 ### [alexnet.cpp](<https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/alexnet.cpp>)